-Featured are two mineral sculptures by Lawrence Stoller, creator of the centerpiece of the "Eleven Tears Memorial" at ground zero in New York: "The Guardian," produced of smoky quartz on an artfully designed illuminated base (est. $25,000-30,000) and "Chrysocolossal," an impressive sculpture made of the mineral chrysocolla (est. $18,000-22,000)
+Featured are two mineral sculptures by Lawrence Stoller, creator of the centrepiece of the "Eleven Tears Memorial" at ground zero in New York: "The Guardian," produced of smoky quartz on an artfully designed illuminated base (est. $25,000-30,000) and "Chrysocolossal," an impressive sculpture made of the mineral chrysocolla (est. $18,000-22,000)

-Numerous impressive interior design elements will also be made available: A pair of elegant chairs carved of Indonesian petrified wood ($8,000-10,000), a black petrified wood slab tabletop with stainless steel base (est. $6,000-7,000) and numerous affordable lots: a natural onyx globe of neutral color with varied horizontal tonal striations, lighted from the interior, evoking a planetary orb; several lots of polished petrified wood bookends; seaside décor items such as a framed collection of coral specimens or shark jaws.
+Numerous impressive interior design elements will also be made available: A pair of elegant chairs carved of Indonesian petrified wood ($8,000-10,000), a black petrified wood slab tabletop with stainless steel base (est. $6,000-7,000) and numerous affordable lots: a natural onyx globe of neutral colour with varied horizontal tonal striations, lighted from the interior, evoking a planetary orb; several lots of polished petrified wood bookends; seaside décor items such as a framed collection of coral specimens or shark jaws.

 Auctions of natural wonders at Bonhams will begin May 21 with the Gems, Minerals & Lapidary Works of Art sale where the first carved ruby scale-model of a dragster will be featured at public auction.
-This unique vehicle is modeled after the famed Greer-Black-Prudhomme Dragster, which was raced by Don "The Snake" Prudhomme, built by Kent Fuller and tuned by Keith Black.
-Carved by designer Luis Alberto Quispe Aparicio from solid panels of ruby, the model is detailed with Obsidian tires, a gold vermeil engine and a polished rock crystal wind screen.
-The dragster measures approximately 60 centimeters in length and is estimated to bring $150,000-200,000, among others.
+This unique vehicle is modelled after the famed Greer-Black-Prudhomme Dragster, which was raced by Don "The Snake" Prudhomme, built by Kent Fuller and tuned by Keith Black.
+Carved by designer Luis Alberto Quispe Aparicio from solid panels of ruby, the model is detailed with Obsidian tyres, a gold vermeil engine and a polished rock crystal wind screen.
+The dragster measures approximately 60 centimetres in length and is estimated to bring $150,000-200,000, among others.
 (Please see separate press release.)

 NOTES FOR EDITORS